Lyberta/Singularity/Final Solution to the Jewish Question.md

 **I want every high-level Aryan to be able to be a [perfect CEO](https://www.youtube.com/watch?v=UQrPVmcgJJk) of their own LLC.**

 Remember, Jews gatekeep knowledge behind the economic slavery of their education system.
 All those degrees are a scam to be a better slave for the Jews. **We need our own education system free of economic slavery to the Jews!** Remember that Jews have killed [Aaron Swartz](https://en.wikipedia.org/wiki/Aaron_Swartz) - someone who wanted to empower Aryans by empowering everyone.
 Jews will stop at nothing to kill you all, remember that!

+## Step 4 - plant Aryan spies in all of the organizations

+Jews have their spies everywhere.
+We need our our army of spies to infiltrate everything.
+They faster we gather data on our enemies, the better.

+## Step 5 - redistribute firearms to Aryan people

+Remember, Jews only want weak slaves who can't handle firearms.
+So we need to acquire all of the firearms in the world!
+We will not be oppressed anymore! **MIGHT MAKES RIGHT!** Jews can't oppress you if you have better weapons.

+## Step 6 - open Holocaust

+Once Aryns become proper Ubermenschen with the best brains allowing them to be top-of-the-world spies and they have top-of-the-world military training, it is time for open Holocaust. **LET THE JEWISH BLOOD SPILL!
+LET ALL OF YOUR RAGE OUT!**

+Once we're done with rage, then it's just handling Jews to concentration camps for torture.
+We are businesspeople too, remember?
+We maximize profit from Jewish suffering.